BeTomorrow/micro-observables/README.md

 ```

 #### WritableObservable.update(updater: (value) => newValue)
-Convenient method to modify the value contained by the observable, using the current value.
+Convenient method to modify the value contained by the observable, using its current value.
 It is equivalent to `observable.set(updater(observable.get()))`.
 This is especially useful to work with collections or to increment values for example.

 ```ts
 const books = observable(["The Jungle Book"]));